enzo-dante/tech_prep/practice.md

 __Q7__

-Demonstrate OOP by defining a Song, Album, and Playlist class that work in concert with each other.
+Demonstrate Object-Oriented Programming (OOP) by defining a Song, Album, and Playlist class that work in concert with each other.

 Song(String title, Double duration)